Organizing Assets in Adobe Photoshop

 If you would rather use Adobe Illustrator for creating artwork, you can copy-paste your assets to Adobe Photoshop as smart objects.
 You can then double-click the smart objects in Photoshop to open them in Illustrator for editing.
 Because you use smart objects, all your changes are propagated to all instances of the objects used in your designs in Photoshop.

 To use the fonts that you use in Photoshop also in Qt Design Studio, you need to load them to Qt Design Studio.
-Qt Design Studio deploys them to devices when you preview the prototype.
+Qt Design Studio deploys them to devices when you preview the UI.
 For more information, see Using Custom Fonts.

 The relationships between the groups and layers on an artboard are preserved when you export designs from Adobe Photoshop and import them into Qt Design Studio.